centre-pathogen-genomics/snippy-blog/content/posts/2024-10-10-snappy-snippy.md

 In the last post we detailed the decision to use Python as the primary programming language for the new version of Snippy.
 I can hear millions of crustaceans crying out at this decision, so in this post we will explore the performance implications of this decision and the steps we are taking to ensure that Snippy remains a snappy tool for microbial genomics research.

-> The name Snippy is a combination of SNP (pronounced "snip") , snappy (meaning "quick") and Skippy the Bush Kangaroo (to represent its Australian origin)

 First up Snippy is glue.
 It joins together a number of existing bioinformatics tools to perform its analysis.
 These tools are written in a variety of languages.
 For example:

 | Tool      | Language | Description                                      |